 All companies will require your resume in one form or another.
 Your resume provides a snapshot of who you are and the kind of responsibilities you have had in the past.
 It is very important that you include all your extracurricular activities and interests, which will help to show that you are a well-rounded and interesting person.

 Include your recent achievements and employment history, no matter how irrelevant it may seem to the position.
 Companies are aware that it’s highly unlikely that you’ll have previous experience working in their field but you could include work experience in retail, hospitality, at a family business or extracurricular activities.
 And like any job application, make sure your resume looks professional and is error-free.
+Here is a free resume template for your first resume.

 When you’re applying for vacation work, most companies will ask you to either answer application questions or submit a cover letter.
 Be aware that some may require you to do both.
 The application and the cover letter provide opportunities for you to convince the employer that you are the perfect candidate for their program.
 To do this you will need to show your passion for the industry, particularly for the company and the area you are applying for.